Self-defense pepper spray. We discuss When, Why, and How to use it.

 CN, which is an abbreviation for chloroacetophenone was used by the military and police departments in the 60s and 70s but is not used much anymore.
 This product is not really a gas, but rather crystals suspended in liquid and placed under pressure to create a vapor.
 Tear gas products such as MACE have proven to be less effective against violent attackers, especially those under the influence of narcotics and alcohol.
 Additionally, these tear gas products have a fairly slow reaction time of three to thirty seconds.

 CS is short for orthochlorobenzalmalononitrile.
 It is a micro-pulverized irritant.
-It irritates the mucous membrane of the nose, throat, eyes, and the skin in high concentrations.
+It irritates the mucous membrane of the nose, throat, eyes, and skin in high concentrations.
 It works better than CN but is not readily available to the public.
 Both of these chemicals sprays can be toxic and cause serious vomiting, and choking.
-CN and CS are not all that effective against dogs because they lack lactimal glands.
+CN and CS are not all that effective against dogs because they lack lacrimal glands.

 OC is short for oleoresin capsicum, which is extracted from chili peppers and is commonly called Pepper Spray.
 This product is the most widely sold today and the spray of choice for police since 1977.
 Pepper spray is generally regarded to be the most distressing to experience, but it must be sprayed directly in the eyes or inhaled to be most effective.